+2. Piecewise-smooth chebfuns

-2. Piecewise smooth chebfuns.
-"Classic" smooth chebfuns still exist-they have been renamed funs and are now a separate MATLAB class used to represent each of the pieces of a chebfun.
+'Classic' smooth chebfuns still exist-they have been renamed funs and are now a separate Matlab class used to represent each of the pieces of a chebfun.
 A chebfun is now an object with six fields:

+'''

 funs, nfuns, scl, trans, ends, imps.

+'''

 The field funs is a vector containing n funs for some positive integer n, which is stored as nfuns.
 The field scl is a scalar equal to the largest of the absolute values of all the data defining a chebfun.
-The field trans is a flag set to 0 for a column chebfun, 1 for a row chebfun; this makes it possible to compute an inner product, for example, with the syntax f'\g.
-The field ends is a vector of n + 1 floating point numbers in monotonically increasing order indicating subintervals:
+The field trans is a flag set to 0 for a column chebfun, and 1 for a row chebfun.
+This makes it possible to compute an inner product, for example, with the syntax f' g.
+The field ends is a vector of n + 1 floating-point numbers in monotonically increasing order indicating subintervals:

+'''

-$a = \operatorname{ends}(1) < \operatorname{ends}(2) < \dots < \operatorname{ends}(n+1) = b.$
+a = \operatorname{ends}(1) < \operatorname{ends}(2) < \cdots < \operatorname{ends}(n+1) = b.

+'''

-The system scales funs(i) to the interval [ends(i), ends(i + 1)].
-The field imps contains the function values at the breakpoints themselves, which if the function is discontinuous may match the fun on the left, the fun on the right, or neither.
-Thus in mathematical terms we may think of a chebfun at a discontinuity as (to floating-point approximation) lower-semicontinuous, upper-semicontinuous, or neither.
-In general imps may be a matrix rather than just a vector, including data associated with Dirac delta functions at the breakpoints, which are introduced for example if one differentiates a step function.
-In this article we do not mention delta functions further, for their proper treatment is a substantial topic in its own right and still under investigation.
+The system scales funs(i) to the interval [ends(i), ends(i+1)].
+The field imps contains the function values at the break points themselves, which, if the function is discontinuous, may match the fun on the left, the fun on the right or neither.
+Thus, in mathematical terms, we may think of a chebfun at a discontinuity as (to floating-point approximation) lower semicontinuous, upper semicontinuous or neither.
+In general, imps may be a matrix rather than just a vector, including data associated with Dirac delta functions at the break points, which are introduced, for example, if one differentiates a step function.
+In this article we do not mention delta functions further, since their proper treatment is a substantial topic in its own right and still under investigation.

 The chebfun constructor can make a chebfun in various ways, and we give a partial list here.
-The simplest is based on an explicit list of functions and endpoints, with the functions specified by any combination of constants, strings, anonymous functions, or other chebfuns.
-For example, the following sequence constructs a chebfun with a single piece corresponding to the Bessel function $J_0(x)$ on the interval [0, 1000], computes its zeros, and reports their number.
-This executes in a few hundredths of a second on a laptop, and additional checks show that the chebfun differs from the exact Bessel function on [0, 1000] by no more than $1.5 \times 10^{-14}$ .
+The simplest is based on an explicit list of functions and end points, with the functions specified by any combination of constants, strings, anonymous functions or other chebfuns.
+For example, the following sequence constructs a chebfun with a single piece corresponding to the Bessel function $J_0(x)$ on the interval [0, 1000], computes its zeros and reports their number.
+This executes in a few hundredths of a second on a laptop, and additional checks show that the chebfun differs from the exact Bessel function on [0, 1000] by no more than 1.5×10^{-14} :